igorwojda/android-showcase/README.md

 The goal of the project is to demonstrate best practices, provide guidance and present flexible application architecture (modular, scalable, maintainable and testable architecture suitable for growing teams and longer
 [application lifecycle](https://en.wikipedia.org/wiki/Application_lifecycle_management)).

-`Android showcase` will be heavily maintained to match up to date industry standards ⭐️.
+`Android showcase` will be heavily maintained to match up to date industry standards.

 # Project characteristics